 In Acquisitions, a CONOPS is used to examine current and new and/or proposed capabilities required to solve a current or emerging problem.
 It describes how a system will be used from the viewpoints of its various stakeholders.
 It should contain a conceptual view of the system (i.e., a preliminary functional flow block diagram or operational architecture) that illustrates the top-level functional threads in the proposed system or situation.
-This provides a bridge between the often vague capabilities that a project begins with and the specific technical requirements needed to make it successful.
+This bridges the often vague capabilities that a project begins with and the specific technical requirements needed to make it successful.